telerik/kendo-ui-core/README.md

 - [jQuery](http://www.jquery.com) v1.9.1+

 Kendo UI Core has not been tested against any other versions of these libraries.
-You may find that versions other than these are compatible with Kendo Ui Core, but we make no claims to support those version, nor can we troubleshoot issues that arise when using those versions.
+You may find that versions other than these are compatible with Kendo UI Core, but we make no claims to support those version, nor can we troubleshoot issues that arise when using those versions.

 ## Building Kendo UI Core

 There are two ways to get the source code for Kendo UI Core.
 You can either download a pre-built zip from [Telerk.com](http://www.telerik.com/kendo-ui/open-source-core), or build the source yourself using Grunt.
-The latter approch includes an option for building a distribution of Kendo UI Core that includes only the widgets and framework features required by your app.
+The latter approach includes an option for building a distribution of Kendo UI Core that includes only the widgets and framework features required by your app.

 ### Installing Dependencies